BadAtGames26/feemultitool/README.md

 # FEE Multi Tool
-A tool for assist in modding FEE.
+A tool to assist in modding FEE.

 ## Usage
 Run feemutlitool or use CLI.